Safety Management System

 Where to Report

-If you wish to be anonymous or have your identity complete confidential only to the Safety Management Officer (SMO), you can accomplish this and still contribute to the safety culture by using the appropriate forms.
-Email is also an excellent to way to communicate with the SMO (smo@langleyflyingschool.com).
+An anonymous reporting system has been developed and appears on our main page.You can have your identity completely confidential yet still contribute to the safety culture by using the this anonymous reporting access.
+Email is also an excellent to way to communicate with the SMO (Barry Stanley).

 Non-Punitive or No Blame Reporting Policy